Skip to Content

 • Immersing ourselves in history.

 In order to truly do justice to this monumental challenge, we spent months thoroughly immersing ourselves in the history of the movement.
-A group of Tealers were able to tour _____ and directly study some of the the vast amount of suffragist artifacts that remain undisplayed to the public.
+A group of Tealers were able to tour the Belmont-Paul Women’s Equality National Monument and directly study the vast amount of suffragist artifacts that remain undisplayed to the public.
 We gathered a large library of historical references from the time period to ground our visual language.
 And we learned directly from the Foundation’s leaders, who are experts on the movement’s history.

 Collage of project discovery materials including historic Suffragist artifacts, research documents, project team photos, and brand concepts.